How It Works

 • lib.rs: extension module entry point

-• loop_core.rs: core loop state and commands
+• engine/loop_core.rs: core loop state and loop-thread execution

-• runtime.rs: runtime coordination work
+• engine/dispatcher.rs: coordination-thread runtime work

-• callbacks.rs: callback handles and scheduling helpers
+• engine/callbacks.rs: callback handles and scheduling helpers

-• fd_ops.rs: lower-level file descriptor work
+• platform/fd/: lower-level cross-platform descriptor work

 • context.rs: running-loop and context management helpers